LivelyDismay/Learn-To-Mod/lessons/DynDOLOD 3.0 and Grass Cache.md

 Once you have applied your settings, save the file and close it.
 Go back into MO2, click on the spanner and screwdriver icon, and then select `PreCache Grass`.
 A pop-up will appear confirming that you wish to do this.
 Click `Yes`.
 Go grab a coffee and a good book or magazine - this can take a very long time.

-Once it is completed, a pop-up will appear saying that grass generation has been completed. **If you do not have a mod set to catch files generated during gameplay, the grass will be in the `overwrite` mod at the bottom of your Mod Oragnizer's left pane (assuming you have the mods sorted by `Priority`.** You should see a folder called `grass` with a load of `.cgd` files inside.
+Once it is completed, a pop-up will appear saying that grass generation has been completed. **If you do not have a mod set to catch files generated during gameplay, the grass will be in the `overwrite` mod at the bottom of your Mod Oragnizer's left pane (assuming you have the mods sorted by `Priority`).** You should see a folder called `grass` with a load of `.cgd` files inside.
 Move that folder to the mod called `grass cache` that you created.
 Press `F5` to refresh MO2 and then activate the mod.

 ### TexGen
 Activate the `TexGen Output` mod in your MO2 left pane and run TexGenx64.
 Allow the tool to load your mods and then choose the following settings. **If you are not doing grass lods, untick the grass checkbox.** Note the output path as to where TexGen is sending the output.

 ![alt text](https://github.com/LivelyDismay/Learn-To-Mod/blob/main/images/DynDOLODAndGrass4.jpg)

+  -  *Note: Some grass mods do not have the bounds correctly set which can result in the grass not being genned correctly.
+To fix this, load your grass mod in the Creation Kit, go to the grass section, select all of the new grass, right click and press `recalculate bounds`.
+This will update the `OBND` data to properly reference the bounds of the mesh which will allow the lod to be generated correctly.
+Known grass mods that have this issue include Veydosebrom Regions, which requires the BSA unpacking to update.
+It is possible other mods also have this issue.*

 Press `Start` and allow the tool to generate the textures.
 Once done, the tool will open a pop-up.
 Press `Exit`.
 Open the folder where the TexGen output is and copy it across to your `TexGen Output` mod.
 Press `F5` to refresh `Mod Organizer` and then activate it.